ENTROPY RESINS: Sustainable, stunning designs with ENTROPY RESINS

 “We’ve been using a variety of mica powders, pearl effect resins and acrylic or alcohol based inks but we’re really looking forward to the ENTROPY RESINS range of new colour tints, the translucent dyes.”

 Some may love the set-up of the business – Solo and Reuben’s home is next door to the workshop – others may find the idea of that short a commute abhorrent.
-But surely all agree the outcomes are true works of art.
+But surely all agree the outcomes are true works of art with the manner in which he’s making river tables with epoxy.

 (Degassing chambers are designed to remove air from the mixed epoxy and lower the boiling point before a pour.
 When epoxy is mixed, air will always be introduced.
 A vacuum chamber enables bubbles to come up to the top to pop before use.
 This is not a necessity but decreases the time between pours.)